Posts Tagged ‘Equity’

 Download this article in the PDF format.

-First, when boards adopt a policy of providing competitive annual equity grants based solely upon the present value of the equity, they create the perverse phenomenon where stock price decreases (investor losses) result in granting more shares to management to maintain “competitive pay.”
+First, when boards adopt a policy of providing executives with competitive, annual equity grants based solely upon the present value of the equity, they create the perverse phenomenon where stock price decreases (investor losses) result in granting more shares to management to maintain “competitive pay.”
 When the stock price appreciates, the opposite result is found, as fewer shares are necessary to create the same “competitive” annual award value.
 This contributed to the prevalent perception of a reward for failure, particularly evident in 2009.
 Due to depressed equity values, boards were faced with the prospect of granting 60%-70% more shares just to maintain comparable equity “values” to 2008 [1].

 Second, most compensation policies strive to provide competitive equity awards in terms of annual equity grants, but not in terms of aggregate equity ownership.
 Thus, a new CEO and a very senior CEO, all other things being equal, would be provided comparable equity awards.
 As a result, we find ourselves in the somewhat irrational position of delaying 5-7 years before a significant level of cumulative incentive is delivered to the executive.
 Keep in mind the median tenure of a CEO today is 5.5 years.